leslieli/px-icon-set/README.md

 ### Getting Started

-First, install the component via bower on the command line.
+First, install the component via bower on the command line:

 ```
 bower install px-icon-set --save
 ```

-Second, import the component to your application with the following tag in your head.
+Second, import the component in your application with the following tag in your head:

 ```
 <link rel="import" href="/bower_components/px-icon-set/px-icon-set.html"/>